-There has perhaps never been a decade in horror cinema that was so fruitful and so consistently excellent as the 1970s.
+The 1970s is arguably the most fruitful and consistently excellent decade for horror cinema.
 Of course, that argument could be to extended that time period for cinema as a whole, and perhaps that’s why the 70s provided the breeding ground for so many of the genre’s greatest auteurs, enduring franchises, and singular creeptastic creations that altered and defined the course of horror movies to a track they remain on to this day.
 But if it was a time of cinematic revolution, it was also a time of cultural upheaval.

 It was a time in which the mentality in America significantly darkened from the free-love optimism of the 60s.
 In its place, a harsh sense of reality arose.
 The horrors of the Vietnam war had seeped into the national atmosphere, both intimately in the homes of the millions of men and women who served, and on a massive scale where the war’s gruesome footage was constantly broadcast over the airwaves.
 Racial tensions were at a peak in response to the overdue social revolution of the Civil Rights movement.
 Nixon, Watergate, rising crime rates… American moviegoers were facing real life terror and strife on a daily basis and as a result, they were no longer moved to terror by gothic imagery, classic monsters, or character portraits of the damaged and insane.
 At the same time, the American censors opened the floodgates of violent imagery, resulting in an emergent aesthetic of realism and bloody, visceral violence that cut to the bone.